-When the streets opened, the market was chased to run down the garden Duc Vien pagoda, where has a slope.
+When the streets opened, the market was chased to run down the garden Duc Vien Pagoda, where has a slope.

 In 1921, Hue Street was built and so was the market.
 This is an afternoon market just like its name where the poor people in the lagoon area, the Department of Lo, Linh Duong… could bring the shrimp, fish, snails, frogs to sell on.

-Today, if Hanoi is considered to be the gathering place of many specialties of all regions, Hom Market will be the” highlight” with variety of goods.
+Today, if Hanoi is considered to be the gathering place of many specialties of all regions, Hom Market will be the” highlight” with a variety of goods.

 All the goods here has the top quality, which means everything was selected first before the market.